jaysaurus/Co.Koa/miniSite/documentation/Controller.md

 }
 ```

-In the above instance, if `:id` was before `foo`, your controller would treat "/foo" as an `:id` parameter.
+In the above instance, if `:id` was before `foo`, your controller would treat a "/foo" request as if it was an `:id` parameter.

 ### IndexController.js

-Each project is supplied with an **"IndexController.js"**.
+Each project is supplied with an `"IndexController.js"`.
 Routes within this file will point directly to the virtual root of your web application.
 For example, in a development instance at `localhost:3000`, `GET /` will route to the address `localhost:3000/`.
 It is **strongly** advised that, at most, you supply only the following actions to this controller:

 ```javascript
 module.exports = function IndexController ($) {